 The Knipex hog ring pliers are different from the ordinary hog ring pliers.
 They have long-nose jaws, unlike the regular hog ring pliers that have stubby jaws.
 The needle nose jaws make the Knipex hog ring tool excellent for installing C rings in tight spaces.
 You can use them to upgrade upholstery in your car, build pet cages and traps, and any project that involves the use of hardware cloths.

 The major downside of these pliers, however, is that the long jaws do not provide a great mechanical advantage as the stubby jaws.
 From a physics point of view, the further a load is from the fulcrum the more is effort needed to act on that load.
-So, you would need to put more effort on the Knipex long nose ring pliers to crimp a hog clips than you would with a stubby hog pliers.
+So, you would need to put more effort on the Knipex long nose ring pliers to crimp hog clips than you would with stubby hog ring pliers.

 Frequently Asked Questions

 Regular pliers are good for a variety of projects but are not good for crimping hog rings.
 If you try, the hog clip might come flying at your face because the regular pliers do not have grooves on the jaws to hold the clip in place and keep it from snapping out.
 So, the safest way to crimp hog rings is using hog ring pliers.